 The music also plays a big part in making the game more intense.
 With an incredible soundtrack composed by Samuel Laflamme, the game becomes even more terrifying – particularly Martha’s chase music.

-Although the story and setting are completely different to the first game, Outlast 2 stays true to the original by the fact that you play as a journalist and document your horrifying experience on camera.
-And you’re unable to fight back against the enemies, so it’s either run or hide.
+Although the story and setting are completely different to the first game, the sequel stays true to the original by the fact that you play as a journalist and document your horrifying experience on camera.
+And it’s either run or hide as you’re unable to fight back against the enemies.
 As a slight warning, like the first Outlast game, it gets very violent at times.

-Outlast 2 is an amazing game that relies heavily on the atmosphere to make things super scary.
+The second Outlast is an amazing game that relies heavily on the atmosphere to make things super scary.
 And the graphic are exceptional, making the game terrifyingly beautiful.
 So, if you’re a horror game fan, the Outlast series is one you don’t want to miss out on!